fmerg/pymerkle/USAGE.md

 are left to their default values.

-#### File based object encryption
+#### File-based object encryption

 _File based encryption of an object_ (a JSON entity) _into_ the Merkle-tree means encrypting into the tree the object stored in a `.json` file by just providing the relative path of that file.
 Use the `.encryptObjectFromFile` method as follows:

 ```python
 tree.encryptObjectFromFile('relative_path/sample.json')